1989 San Diego Chargers season: Week 16: vs. Denver Broncos

 San Diego overcame six turnovers to beat the playoff-bound Broncos.
 Butts converted a 4th and 1 in the 2nd quarter, and Bahr put the Chargers up 3–0.
 Denver, who had clinched the #1 seed in the AFC, pulled John Elway after he had thrown a touchdown to Bobby Humphrey in response.
 Shortly before halftime, Miller had catches of 18 and 15 yards, while also gaining 24 yards on an end-around, enabling Bahr to pull it back to 7–6.
 Tolliver was intercepted three times in the first half, but none of those turnovers led to Denver points.

 Glenn intercepted Denver backup Gary Kubiak at the Bronco 40 two plays into the 3rd quarter.
 San Diego only drove five yards from there, but Bahr tied the club record for longest field goal with a 53-yarder.
 McConkey fumbled a punt shortly afterwards, and Denver went back ahead with a field goal of their own.
 Denver were back in Charger territory on their next drive, but O'Neal forced and recovered a fumble from Humphrey.
 Tolliver was intercepted again shortly afterwards, but made amends on the next Charger drive.
 Starting from his own 19, Tolliver converted a 3rd and 7 with a 14-yard pass to Nelson, then went deep and found the same player for 49 yards.
 The pair combined again to convert a 3rd and 9 with a 10-yard gain, bringing up 1st and goal from the 4.
 Three plays later, Spencer scored on 4th and goal from the 1 for a 16–10 lead midway through the final quarter.

 Following an exchange of punts, Denver drove to the Charger 29 before O'Neal's fourth down sack stopped them with under two minutes to play.
-Three plays later, Miller fumbled on a reverse, then Glenn was twice flagged for pass interference and Denver tied the scores with 35 seconds left (a failed conversion kept them from taking the lead).
+Three plays later, Miller fumbled on a reverse, then Glenn was twice flagged for pass interference and Denver tied the score with 35 seconds left (a failed conversion kept them from taking the lead).
 Tolliver then completed passes to four different receivers, moving the ball from the Charger 28 to the Bronco 27.
 From there, Bahr made a 45-yard field goal as time expired.

 San Diego had seven sacks in total.
 Tolliver was 22 of 48 for 305 yards, while becoming the first Charger quarterback to win while throwing no touchdowns and four interceptions.

 Standings

+Awards

+Three Chargers were selected for the 1990 Pro Bowl, with Lee Williams also named a 2nd-team All-Pro by the Associated Press.